Orange-Pulp/Simple-Notes-App/README.md

-This is a very simple way of writing and saving text documents to a computer, phone, or tablet using python.

-It is built off of my "Python console save code" repository and can save text that you have written in python directly to your computer just by hitting the enter key.
-This works in almost all python interpreters I have tried
-(including web based ones like, Pythonanywhere or jupyter notebook)
+This is a fun little project I had while learning how to write and append text files using python.
+It is a word processing and saving app with a main function similar to microsoft word or other word processors.
+Using this you can write and save text to your computer via a .txt file, or overwrite text, add text and more.